 Food Standards – A guide to safety standards for food and drink

-Jeremy Procter, Convenor of the European Standards Committee responsible for Machine Guards, and Managing Director of Procter Machine Guarding, looks at the standards relating to the safety of food and drink machinery.
+Jeremy Procter, Convenor of the European Standards Committee responsible for Machine Guards, and Managing Director of Procter Machine Safety, look at the standards relating to the safety of food and drink machinery.

 Assuming that standards are being used as the route to compliance with the Machinery Directive, machines will be designed in accordance with type A standards, plus type B and type C standards where appropriate.
 Note, however, that a type B or type C standard will take precedence if it deviates from any provision within a type A standard.